bparanj/crystal/computer/os/linux/cli-edit.md

 - Suppose you type a long command and make a mistake.
 Instead of retyping the entire command, you can use the **arrow keys** to navigate, the **Backspace** key to delete characters, or other editing shortcuts to fix the mistake quickly.

 ### Benefits:
 Command line editing makes working in the terminal more efficient by allowing users to correct, reuse, or modify commands without having to retype them completely.
-This is especially useful when dealing with long or complex commands.
+This is useful when dealing with long or complex commands.